InfiniteCanvasLLC/Newton/README.md

    a) Goto http://localhost:3000/user_actions/new
    b) Assign action to yourself, and set action type to 1 (1 is a LinkTo)

+### Setting up the Mailer
+Same as for the env variables for Facebook and Spotify.
+You need to export GMAIL_USERNAME and GMAIL_PASSWORD.
+You should have received an email with the current (temporary) Gmail account info.

 ### Setup your local database
 You need to create the appropriate database tables in your local copy of the Newton app.
 Run the following campaign: